 Glendora has an active Chamber of Commerce, established in 1903.
 The mission of the Glendora Chamber is to provide tools and resources to assist the business community in prospering and adapting to the economic climate, while growing membership and promoting local purchasing.

-The city lies in the eastern end of the San Gabriel Valley between the San Gabriel Mountains range to the north and the South Hills to the south.
+The city lies in the eastern end of the San Gabriel Valley between the San Gabriel Mountains range to the north and, for most of the city, with the South Hills to the south.

 According to the United States Census Bureau, the city has a total area of 19.6 square miles (of which 19.4 square miles (is land and 0.2 square miles (or 0.84%, is water.